dubo-dubon-duponey/docker-airplay/README.md

 This is specifically convenient to address a different mixer.

-### Custom configuration file
+### Custom configuration

-For more advanced control over `shairport-sync` configuration:
-* mount `/magnetar/user/config/shairport-sync/main.conf`.
-* make sure permissions are fine: `chown 2000`
-* add whichever configuration you want aggregated to the default configuration
+You can override any part of the default configuration by specifying the corresponding environment variable.

+For example, `SHAIRPORT_MQTT_ENABLED=yes` will enable mqtt.

+See `context/reference/shairport-sync.conf` for the full list of supported options.

 ### About soxr

 In our experience, soxr yields bad results on RPI 3b.
 We advise against using it on low-end hardware.
-Henceforth, default in the image is "basic".
+Henceforth, default in the image is `basic`.
-If you want soxr, use `STUFFING=soxr`
+If you want soxr, use `SHAIRPORT_GENERAL_INTERPOLATION=soxr`

 ### About mDNS